-Business Intelligence (BI) is the practice of turning data into actionable insights.
-The actionable insights enable business leaders to take specific action to improve the performance of the business.
+Business intelligence, often abbreviated as BI, is the practice of turning data into actionable insights that enable business leaders to improve the performance of the business.

 Business intelligence processes include collecting data, creating models, analyzing the data with queries, creating data visualizations such as charts, and producing reports to be used by business decision-makers.
 BI processes can be applied to both operational and strategic decisions.

 The purpose of business intelligence is to produce information that facilitates optimal business decisions that can improve operational efficiency and profitability for a business and provide it with a competitive edge in the marketplace.
 Business intelligence processes can provide historical, current, and future forecast information related to business operations.

 Business intelligence uses technology, such as software programs like Excel, to analyze data and provide actionable information to help business executives make informed choices and decisions.

 BI can be applied to making both operational and strategic business decisions.

 Business intelligence is created by a team of professionals that includes data engineers, data analysts, and data visualization specialists.

 BI Uses and Cases